 The real estate market in Cayman is simple and straightforward.
 Apart from a one-time stamp duty, there are no annual property taxes or restrictions on foreign ownership by individuals and title is granted and guaranteed by the Cayman Islands Government.

 Title to land is recorded in a modern, reliable and centralised land registry, where every plot of land is mapped and given a descriptive title number based on location.
+The Cayman Islands uses the Torrens system for land registry.
+The Torrens title system operates on the principle of "title by registration" (granting the high indefeasibility of a registered ownership) rather than "registration of title".
 Any encumbrances such as mortgages, rights-of-ways and cautions pending contracts are recorded on the title register of the parcel of land.
 As a result of this there is no need for lengthy title searches, title companies or title insurance.
 In fact, title companies and title insurance do not even exist in Cayman.
 Vacant land can be owned and held for future investment potential.

 Attorneys are usually used by a purchaser to aid in understanding the difference between our system and what they are familiar with back home.
 An attorney can also help with more complicated transactions, and ensure that the somewhat archaic procedures required by the Cayman Islands Land Registry are more easily negotiated.
 The biggest difference between a purchase here as opposed to most other jurisdictions is the Stamp Duty which is a 7.5% fee based on the sales price of the property.
-It is paid to Government after closing on each transaction in order to register your title and it is normally paid by the purchaser.
+There are some concessions on that tariff for first time Caymanian buyers.
+Click HERE for more detailed information.
+Typically it is paid to Government after closing on each transaction in order to register your title, and it is normally paid by the purchaser.